 Grant funds must be spent in Tennessee.
 Individual grant requests should not exceed $5,000.

-From each license plate, $15.62 is donated to the ATC to support Trail related work in the state, including the grant program, the ATC’s land acquisition efforts and the work of its Southern Regional Office located in Asheville, North Carolina.
+From each license plate purchase or renewal, $15.62 is donated to the ATC to support Trail related work in the state.
+Last year, A.T. license plate sales in Tennessee generated approximately $42,000 helping to support the grant program, the ATC’s land acquisition efforts and the Tennessee work of its Southern Regional Office.